Paulus Administration Center

 These classes address topics that help parents build skills and knowledge of resources available to help them with everyday responsibilities.
 Several different topics are covered during the school year.
 Presentations include a variety of topics such as solving homework hassles, communication, personal finances, and problem solving.

 In May of each year, all Indian Education students who complete high school and earn either a diploma or GED are honored at a Native based celebration.
 The celebration includes a color guard, a drum, gifting of graduates, and a reception.
+Please call our office or email us with any questions.
+A registration form can be found in the File Attachments at the end of the website.

 Summer School is a three-week program for students in grades 2 through 8.
 Language arts, math and cultural arts are taught through a Native based social studies theme.
 One or more field trips support the curriculum content.